APPLE INC. v SWATCH AG (SWATCH SA) (SWATCH LTD)

 Findings on the priority challenge

-was entitled to claim priority in the opposed applications from US trade mark application no. 85951867 , .
+On the evidence, Brightflash was an affiliate of Apple and was entitled to claim priority in the opposed applications from the US trade mark application , .
 The parties that made the original Jamaican applications and the US application for IWATCH were not the same person.
-The phrase “that person” at the end of s.36(2) of the Act means that subsection (1) does not apply to any subsequent applications for a trade mark in the convention country .
+The phrase “that person” in s.36(2) of the Act means that subsection (1) does not apply to any subsequent applications for a trade mark in the convention country .

 Section 25(1)(b) – similar trade marks?